 Tuition & fees $2,200

 Books $100 (estimate)

 Living Expenses $4,500 (estimated at $500/month for Sept.-May)

 Total to raise through supporters or to fund personally $4,550 ($506/month)

 Are there any breaks built into the program?

-As much as possible we will follow the Eternity Bible College academic calendar.
-However, students may be asked to help with Maranatha Programming during some of the school breaks.
+Although we will strive to follow the Eternity Bible College academic calendar as much as possible, students may be asked to help with Maranatha programs during some of the school breaks.
 The breaks scheduled in the Eternity Bible College academic calendar are as follows: